bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 *** [LOOP_II] *** Tile 19_3 minII = 29 achieves II = 29
 *** [LOOP_II] *** Tile 19_3 minII = 29 achieves II = 29
 ```
-The implementation of `farrow_kernel1.cpp` spans across tiles 19_0 and 19_3 to perform four filter computations.
+The implementation of `farrow_kernel1.cpp` spans across tiles 19_0 and 19_4 to perform four filter computations.
 According to the kernel `farrow_kernel1.cpp`, it contains two `for loops`, each with an II of 29.
 Consequently, it necessitates 58 cycles for each loop iteration.
 But the goal is to achieve an II of 32 to achieve 1 GSPS.

+Close the Vitis Analyzer.

 ### Second Optimization
 The previous setup employs three tiles: two tiles for filters and another for final computations.

-As you noticed, the performance has been improved from 339.9 MSPS to 667.1 MSPS.
-The II has been reduced from 115 to 58 cycles.
+As you noticed, the performance has been improved from 371.5 MSPS to 667.1 MSPS.
+The II has been reduced from 105 to 58 cycles.
 But the required goal of 1 GSPS has not yet been achieved.

 Instead of managing two filters per tile, each kernel will now handle just one filter operation.
 You will use four tiles to carry out each filter operation.
 This adjustment could improve the II and enhance overall performance.